Hunter × Hunter: Video games

 There are ten Japan-exclusive video games based on Hunter × Hunter, many of which were either developed or published by Konami or Bandai.
 They range from role-playing and strategy games to action and adventure games.
 These include titles for the WonderSwan, WonderSwan Color, Game Boy Color, Game Boy Advance, PlayStation, and PlayStation 2.

 A game based on the second anime adaptation was released on the PlayStation Portable on September 20, 2012.
 Characters from the franchise have appeared along with other Weekly Shōnen Jump properties in the fighting games Jump Super Stars and Jump Ultimate Stars for the Nintendo DS, J-Stars Victory VS for the PlayStation 3 and PlayStation Vita, and Jump Force for Windows, PlayStation 4 and Xbox One.

 In December 2023, Eighting and Bushiroad Games announced a 3-on-3 tag team-based fighting video game based on the manga, titled Hunter × Hunter: Nen × Impact.
 It is set to be released for the PlayStation 5, Nintendo Switch, and Windows (via Steam).
 A demo was available to play at the Evo Japan 2024 event on April 27.
 Arc System Works will publish the game in North America.
 It was planned to be released in 2024; however, it was delayed due to the implementation of rollback netcode in the game—a mechanism that avoids the lag during online matches, and was released on July 17, 2025.

+A mobile game, titled Hunter × Hunter: Nen × Survivor, developed by WonderPlanet and published by Bushiroad, is set to be released globally for iOS and Android devices on February 17, 2026.